-If you are close to SC, you can drop your machine off by appt.
-Customers arrange their own shipping to us and from us back to you.
-We are not responsible for shipping issues or damage.
-Current lead time information.
+If you are close to SC, you can drop your machine off by appoinment.
+Or you can arrange for shipping using one of the optoins below.
+Customers arrange their own shipping directly with carrier, both to us and back to you.
+We are not responsible for shipping issues or damage, so be sure your shipping choice carries insurance.

 Here Are Shipping Options

 - These are shippers that our customers have used and have been pleased with their service.
 Call or text them for a quote directly, we do not quote shipping.

 - It’s a good idea to get a quote from more than one carrier and also uship, as rates can vary based on their route.

 - The carrier will wrap your machine after it is restored on the way back.
 Carriers may not help with moving the machine indoors or over stairs, be sure you communicate if you have these needs.

 - Call or Text Directly for a quote:

 - Mike Shankle 910-894-2831 – Drives east of the Mississippi and Maine to FL, except for NYC.

 - Steve Workman 919-625-2187 – Covers all of the USA – leads times are longer for this reason.